Team 2000: 2002

-At the January 4 Dome show, Jado and Gedo (teaming with Dick Togo) lost to Liger, Great Sasuke, & Tiger Mask, Sliva lost to Nakaniashi by countout, & Tencozy defeated Chono and Singh.
+At the January 4 Dome show, Jado and Gedo (teaming with Dick Togo) lost to Liger, Great Sasuke, & Tiger Mask, Silva lost to Nakaniashi by countout, & Tencozy defeated Chono and Singh.
 On January 11, 2002, Keiji Mutoh shocked the Japanese Wrestling World by defecting to All Japan.
 Kojima would be one of the few wrestlers to follow Mutoh to All Japan, ending his involvement with Team 2000.
 New Japan also ended their relationship with All Japan and the All Japan branch also left as a result, Scott Hall also left New Japan to return to the WWF.
 Beginning in February/March, Team 2000 added both Black Tiger III and Eddie Guerrero to the group while Super J left to join the New Japan army, and Chono and Tenzan buried the hatchet and reunited.
 In February, Team 2000 added another accomplishment as Chono, Singh, and Silva won the Teisen Hall Six Man Tag Team Tournament.
 In the same month, Chono and Silva entered a tournament for the vacated IWGP Heavyweight Championship but neither won.
 On March 21, Tenzan challenged Tadao Yasuda for the IWGP Title but was defeated.
 On March 24, Chono and Tenzan reunited their old team and defeated Yuji Nagata and Manabu Nakanishi for the vacated IWGP Tag Team Titles.
 On May 2, at Toukon Memorial Day, Team 2000 lost their grip on the Jr. Tag Team Titles when Jado and Gedo lost the titles to Jyushin Thunder Liger and Minoru Tanaka, Tenzan and Norton lost to OH Gun (Shinya Hashimoto and Naoya Ogawa), & Chono fought Mitsuharu Misawa to a draw.
 In June, Team 2000 sent 5 participants (Kanemoto, Jado, Gedo, Black Tiger, & AKIRA) in the 2002 Best of the Super Juniors tournament with Kanemoto winning the tournament.
 In August, Chono and Tenzan entered the 2002 G1 Climax with Chono eventually winning his fourth G1 Climax defeating Yoshihiro Takayama.
 Following the G1 Climax tour, Team 2000 began to form an alliance with New Japan against the new Makai Club as well as a foreign army of wrestlers/MMA fighters led by Kazuyuki Fujita and by September 2002, Team 2000 was absorbed into the New Japan army.